 The Beacon frame contains all elements requested by the Request element.

 If the next Beacon frame is not used as a response, a Probe Response frame is transmitted.
-The Probe Response frame shall be addressed to the broadcast or the address of the transmitter of the Probe Request frame The Probe Response frame may be transmitted to all or some of the Probe Request frames received from FILS STAs.
+The Probe Response frame shall be addressed to the broadcast or the address of the transmitter of the Probe Request frame if either the soliciting STA or the responding STA is a non-UHR STA.
+The Probe Response frame should be addressed to the broadcast if both the soliciting STA and the responding STAs are UHR STAs.
+The Probe Response frame may be transmitted to all or some of the Probe Request frames received from FILS STAs.
 A first FILS STA may choose not to respond to Probe Request frames from a second FILS STA addressed to the broadcast address if the first STA receives an acknowledged Probe Response frame addressed to the second STA containing the SSID of the first STA’s BSS.
 A non-S1G AP shall remain in the awake state, and shall respond to Probe Request frames, subject to the criteria above.

+NOTE – A responding UHR STA can identify the transmitter of a received Probe Request frame as a UHR STA by detecting the presence of any of the following elements or fields within the request frame: UHR Capabilities element, FILS Request Parameters element, Supported Rates, or BSS Membership Selector field.